slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-words-verb-and-adverb.md

 2. take my friends to the airport

-#### over
-1. talk over you, never let you finish.
-2. get a heart over another patient.
-3. I am totally over her.
-4. I am still not over it.

-#### come over and come here
-1. over could interpret as "please cross distance between where you are now and where I am".
-2. "come here" emphasizes the target location.

 ####
 1. jump over the hole in the middle and not step on the rotten boards.